-3.5 Set Group Id on Apache Directories and Files (Scored)
+3.5 Ensure the Group Is Set Correctly on Apache Directories and Files (Scored)

-The Apache directories and files should be set to have a group Id of root, (or a root equivalent) group.
-This applies to all of the Apache software directories and files installed.
-The only expected exception is that the Apache web document root (\$APACHE_PREFIX/htdocs) is likely to need a designated group to allow web content to be updated (such as webupdate) through a change management process.
+The Apache directories and files should be set to have a group of root (or a root equivalent group).
+This applies to all the Apache software directories and files installed.
+The only expected exception is that the Apache web document root (\$APACHE\PREFIX/htdocs) is likely to need a designated group to allow web content to be updated (such as webupdate) through a change management process.

-Securing Apache files and directories will reduce the probability of unauthorized modifications to those resources
+Securing Apache files and directories will reduce the probability of unauthorized modifications.

-Identify files in the Apache directories other than htdocs with a group other than root:
+Verify that there are no files in the Apache directories (other than htdocs) with a group other than root: